Skip to content

 • Its version number (e.g. “v12”)

-• A label (e.g. ‘v1 (pre-cloud)’ for the initial frontend-only snapshot, or blank for iteration versions)
+• A label (set for milestone versions, or blank for ordinary iteration versions)

 • The creation timestamp in your locale